gbv/daia/daia.md

 # Appendix

-The following parts are *non-normative*.
+The following parts are non-normative.

 ## DAIA Simple

 **DAIA Simple** is simplified alternative to [DAIA Response] format for a particular document limited to a typical use case of availability information.
-A DAIA server MAY directly support DAIA Simple as additional response when [query parameter] "format" is set to `simple`.
+A DAIA client could map DAIA Response to DAIA Simple or a DAIA server could directly support DAIA Simple as additional response when [query parameter] "format" is set to `simple`.

 A DAIA Simple object is a plain JSON object with the following fields, based on [simple data types](#simple-data-types):